haiqa-k/CherryBlossoms/README.md

 ## Other

 This program uses recursion to generate a tree.
 On each iteration there are three branches generated.
-Each branch is actually a cylinder and unfortunately, it is not being generated from a complex algorithm, but rather, the following function is used:
+Each branch is actually a cylinder and unfortunately, it is not being generated from a complex algorithm, but rather, a utility library is used and the following function is used: gluCylinder(myCylinder, radius, radius * 0.8, length * 1.1, 20, 200);